Nov05/Shiny-Text_Input_Prediction/README.md

 # Shiny-Text_Input_Prediction
-This is a Shiny app for R.
+This is an R Shiny app.

 ## How to run the app?